FlashArray Array Manager Overview

 - Discovered Devices--from each discovered array pair, all of the devices that are replicated between the source array and the target array are listed.
 These listed devices are the storage objects that are marked as replicated by the SRA for use within SRM.
 It is important to note that these objects can only be including in a SRM protection group if they are in use in that particular VMware environment.
 If they are not in use as a VMFS or an RDM, SRM will filter them out as options for inclusion in a SRM protection group.

-The FlashArray SRA currently supports three modes of replication:
+The FlashArray SRA currently supports four modes of replication:

 - Periodic replication from a FlashArray to another FlashArray.
 These are volumes that exist on one FlashArray that are periodically snapshotted and those snapshots are sent to a target FlashArray.
 SRM can then failover volumes from the source FlashArray to a target FlashArray connected over the asynchronous distance.